eWaterCycle/ewatercycle/docs/hpc_to_cluster.rst

 When you login you are directed to your Home Directory:

-- ``/home/{YourUserNameOnTheCartesius}/``
+- ``/home/{YourUserNameOnTheSnellius}/``

 The Home Directory has slower diskspeeds than the Scratch Directory.
 The Scratch Directory needs to be created using the following commands:

 - ``cd /scratch-shared/``
-- ``mkdir {YourUserNameOnTheCartesius}``
+- ``mkdir {YourUserNameOnTheSnellius}``

-You can now access the Scratch Directory at ``/scratch/shared/{YourUserNameOnTheCartesius}/``.
+You can now access the Scratch Directory at ``/scratch/shared/{YourUserNameOnTheSnellius}/``.
 Best practice is to modify your code such that it first copies all the required files (excluding code) to the Scratch Directory, followed by running the code, after completion copying the files back to the Home Directory, and cleaning up the Scratch Directory.

 *************************
 First Run preparations